Sri Lankan cricket team in the West Indies in 2018: Squads

 Ahead of the tour, Dhananjaya de Silva initially withdrew from the Sri Lankan squad following the death of his father.
 However, he returned to the squad ahead of the first Test.
-Prior to the second Test, Angelo Mathews and Lahiru Gamage were ruled out of Sri Lanka's squad for the rest of the series and were replaced by Danushka Gunathilaka and Dasun Shanaka.
+Prior to the second Test, Angelo Mathews and Lahiru Gamage were ruled out of Sri Lanka's squad for the rest of the series (on account of personal reasons, and a fractured finger, respectively) and were replaced by Danushka Gunathilaka and Dasun Shanaka.
 Shimron Hetmyer was ruled out of the final Test due to illness, with Keemo Paul replacing him in West Indies' squad.
 Before the third and final Test, Sri Lanka's Jeffrey Vandersay was sent home due to conduct issues.